 We use a personalized approach, developing a treatment plan for you in our multidisciplinary environment, consulting with a full team of doctors and specialists at Union Square.
 Our extensive Neurology Department provides expert non-surgical treatment for chronic conditions.
 And if you need inpatient surgery, we will arrange for you to receive care at one of our nearby Mount Sinai hospitals.

-Our doctors at Mount Sinai Union Square are known for their expertise in benign and malignant brain, skull, and cranial tumors.
+Our doctors at Mount Sinai Downtown-Union Square are known for their expertise in benign and malignant brain, skull, and cranial tumors.
 We are pioneers in the use of three-dimensional simulation and have extensive experience with brain mapping, minimally invasive endoscopic procedures that reduce the size of incisions and speed recovery time, and fluorescence-guided surgery, an innovative technique that gives the surgeon the best possible view inside the brain.

 Our surgeons are experts in the fields of surgical neuro-oncology (treating cancers of the brain and nervous system), neurotrauma (treating injuries to nerves in the brain and spinal cord), spine surgery, pediatric neurosurgery, and general neurosurgery.
 We also collaborate with our head and neck surgeons who use the latest minimally invasive surgery to treat skull-based tumors.